pallant/js-charMap/README.md

+__DISCONTINUED__:
+This has been discontinued in favour of [this react component](https://github.com/pallant/react-character-map) based off of this.
+This can still be used, but it is unsupported.

 # js-charMap

 Character Map selector for UTF8 special characters.

 Ultimately, styling is up to you, this only includes the most basic of styles for the demo.